Best Bottle Warmer

 - Use a bottle warmer

 The first two options require constant attention, which asks a lot from a half-asleep parent with a hungry, crying baby.
-The advantage of a dedicated warmer is that your hands are free, and you can focus on your baby's other needs like a diaper change or cuddle time.
+The advantage of a dedicated warmer is that your hands are free, and you can focus on your baby's other needs like a diaper change or cuddle time while you wait.

 Is it worth it?
 That's a personal decision, but many parents find the convenience worth the cost, especially if you plan to bottle feed or share night duties with your partner.
-It is well worth it to catch up on some valuable sleep.
+There is less room for error, it is more efficient, and we think it is well worth it to catch up on some valuable sleep.

 You should never use the microwave to heat your baby's meal, not for formula, breastmilk, or purees.
 High, focused heat generated by a microwave oven can result in dangerous "hot-spots" in liquids and solids.
-If not correctly mixed, cooled, and checked, this can result in scalding injury to the baby.
-Also, a microwave is likely to heat at least some, if not all, of the breast milk above 104 F / 40 C, the temperature at which beneficial enzymes, nutrients, and antibodies begin to degrade, reducing healthful benefits for the baby.Furthermore, putting a bottle in a pan of boiling water or just boiled water can also lead to overheating.
+If not thoroughly mixed and checked, these hot spots can result in scalding injury to the baby.
+Also, the unpredictable heat of a microwave is likely to raise at least some, if not all, of the breast milk above temps of 104 F/40 C, the temperature at which beneficial enzymes, nutrients, and antibodies begin to degrade, reducing healthful benefits for the baby.Furthermore, putting a bottle in a pan of boiling water or recently boiled water can also lead to overheating, not to mention cause potential damage to glass and plastic bottles.

 Selecting the Right Product

-Apart from providing the convenience of being hands-free when warming a bottle, a great bottle warmer should deliver on the following five factors:
+Apart from offering a hands-free method for heating milk, a great bottle warmer should deliver on the following five factors:

-- Health & Safety — Avoiding the risk of burn injury and provide nutritionally whole breast milk at an appropriate temperature for the baby is essential.
-Generally, a good rule of thumb is to heat to near body temperature 98.5F/37C and not much higher—more on this below.
-We discuss how to preserve the full nutritional value of breast milk.
+- Health & Safety — Avoiding the risk of burn injury and providing nutritionally whole breast milk at an appropriate temperature for the baby is essential.
+Generally, a good rule of thumb is to heat as close as possible to a regular body temperature of 98.6F/37C and not much higher.
+Below, we discuss how to preserve the full nutritional value of breast milk.

-- Efficiency — Ability to warm contents quickly and consistently
+- Warming Efficiency — Ability to warm contents quickly and consistently

 - Ease of Use — Easy to operate and maintain